-You must be fully self sufficient for our Mission to Mars, this means you need to carry all of your equipment to sleep, camp, eat, cook and live for the period of the Hide.
+You must be fully self sufficient, this means you need to carry all of your equipment to sleep, camp, eat, cook and live for the period of the Hide.
 Each night you will be camped at an overnight camp that provides central items to assist you, this includes:

 - Hot Water

 - Designated areas for camping & cooking for you to use with your equipment.